mvolkmann/mvolkmann.github.com/programming/sed-article.md

 either empty or only contain spaces and tabs.
-We want to output the line number where each paragraph begins, followed by the text of the paragraph with newlines removed so each paragraph is on a single line.
+We want to output the line number where each paragraph begins, followed by the text of the paragraph with newlines removed so that each paragraph is on a single line.

 The following `sed` script does this.
 It demonstrates the power of `sed`,